cardanoz/constitution/constitution-23.md

 not exceed *maxBlockBodySize*

-MTS-05 (x - "should") *maxTxSize* should not be increased by more than 2,560 Bytes (2.5KB) in any epoch, and preferably should be increased by 2,048 Bytes (2KB) or less per epoch
+MTS-05 (x - "should") *maxTxSize* should not be increased by more than 2,560 bytes (2.5KB) in any epoch, and preferably should be increased by 2,048 bytes (2KB) or less per epoch

 MTS-06 (x - "should") *maxTxSize* should not exceed 1/4 of the block size